Posted on November 2, 2020 by Monique Hanford

 Within the first few days of getting your guinea pigs you’ll need to clean their cage.
 So some safe cleaning fluid is an essential part of your starter kit.

 It isn’t safe to use a standard household cleaner for this because of the chemicals it may contain, so it is important to buy a pet-friendly disinfectant.

 You can alternatively use vinegar which we prefer as it’s 100% natural.
-The vinegar does come in large packs but you can use it in the home too.
+This is what we use.
+The vinegar often comes in large packs but you can use it for cleaning in your home too.

 These are available to buy online and download then you can print as many as you need as and when you need them.

 We’ve designed some helpful care sheets including checklists and record sheets that will help you keep organised and up to date with the care of your guinea pigs…Find out more...